wp-plugins/gallery-video/readme.txt

 ### If you think, that you found a bug in our [WordPress Video Gallery](http://huge-it.com/wordpress-video-gallery/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com).

 == Changelog ==

+= 1.2.3 =
+*  Bugs have been fixed on Video Gallery.

 = 1.2.2 =
 *  Bugs have been fixed on Video Gallery.